lawlipyang/AIPM_S2G1_GrpF/Project_Documentation/E-Project_Closing.md

 ##### 1.0 PROJECT OBJECTIVES

+The object detection system done by Ai Tech was intended to develop an artificial intelligence system that is able to detect grocery when doing payment at the caunter in the Lotus mall.
+Besides, one of the aims of Ai Tech is to develop a system that is able to recognize items.In addition, we want to create an API that may be used as an integration module in the future for convenience.

 ##### 2.0 SUMMARY OF PROJECT RESULTS

 After the system has been completed, we tested the accuracy of the system.
 The system is 50%